The West Mesa Murders burial site

 2002

-This aerial photograph was taken in April of 2002, which was roughly one year before the "West Mesa Bone Collector" started burying his victims at the site.
+This satellite photograph was taken in April 2002, which was roughly one year before the "West Mesa Bone Collector" started burying his victims at the site.

 2006